parkhomenko-pp/go-telegram-bot/readme.md

 <img src="preview/icon.png" align="right" width=150 height=150/>

-This is a Go Telegram bot project.
-It includes a bot that interacts with users on Telegram and a console game.
+This is a Go game project that allows two players to play Go via a Telegram bot.
+It also includes support for playing the game from the console.
 Below you will find instructions on how to run the project and the current roadmap for future development.
 <br><br><br>

 ## Run project